-An excerpt from the book Heartland by Mort Sahl
+An excerpt of the book Heartland by Mort Sahl

 Harcourt, Brace, Jovonich, 1976 - hard cover, 1st edition